katieferreol/RobotaPsyche/March 1/README.md

 ### UPSIDE: Reproduction Based on Species! :)

 Because I was successful in properly reproducing the fishes, I was able to move on to my next problem, which was to reproduce the fish only of that spedies when they collided.
 Fortunately, I was able to do this, but it still wasn't super consistent.

-I printed the spawning area in different parts of the code, and it was consistent, which led me to several hours of trying to decode.
+I printed the spawning area in different parts of the code, and it was consistent and printed with every collision, which led me to several hours of trying to decode.
 Though I wasn't able to fix it, I was thinking of various reasons why this may be so.

 The spawn area inside the enhanced loop: